 Did a person really not see the lockout tag?
 Or, did they see it but assumed it was no longer necessary due to other information they had been provided?
 It makes no difference because in both cases, human error was at work.
 So while statistics about human error in workplace incidents are anecdotal, even a cursory review of accident reports reveals that human error is definitely a major cause of incidents.

 The way humans adapt to changing situations is a safeguard against errors.
 So these organizations put error control at the lowest possible level.
 In construction, that might mean having a person designated as a safety monitor on every task.

 It would also mean regular training in ‘wariness,’ which tests individuals’ assumptions about what’s safe and what’s not.
 A quality control expert at the task level makes critical assessments of materials and methods, while a cost control specialist at the activity level scans for waste or inappropriate substitutions.
-The idea is to expect and encourage human action yet to do it with a healthy dose of skepticism.
+The idea is to expect and encourage human action but do it with a healthy dose of skepticism.

 A concrete truck with no place to unload is a result of multiple errors.
 You can’t effectively address the error without seeing all the factors that led to it.
 Fixing the last error and then moving on simply leaves all the other errors waiting to rear their heads tomorrow, the next day, or the following week.

 One of the ways the industry has reduced workplace deaths and injuries is by taking a risk-based approach to safety and planning ahead to reduce those risks.
 Poor planning can not only lead to disruptions, delays and cost overruns but also safety hazards.
 During the project planning stages, identify which parts of the project will have the greatest risk of defects and put systems and processes in place to address the root causes of possible defects.
 But how do you identify and track the areas that need improvement and pose the most risk?
 A construction management system can give you the insights into your business and field operations to help you predict and correct safety issues before it’s too late.